Uses

 - Ubuntu Operating system.
 I am a recent convert, honestly easier to use than what I would have expected.

 - Mozilla Firefox Browser.
-Love Mozilla (even though they are getting slightly too commercial to my taste).
-I also use the integrated password manager.
+Love Mozilla (even though they are getting slightly too commercial for me).

 - KeePassXC Password manager.
 Cross-platform, ad-free, tracker-free, open source, and just great at its job.
-100% recommend.
+100% recommended.

 - Visual Studio Code Code editor.
 Honestly, I have never really used anything else, as it is the gold standard.